Integration with Google Charts

 Step 1.
 Add WebDataRocks to your project

 Step 1.1.
-Complete the Quick start guide.
+Complete the integration guide.
 Your code of the web page with WebDatarocks should look similar to the following:

 <html>